atmohamedamer/squadx/README.md

 # Squad X

-A diverse AI-powered team of experts collaborating on innovative projects.
+A diverse AI-powered team collaborating on innovative projects.

 ---